jpsbento/nrtpygs/README.md

 ```

 ### Rebuilding the system
-After making any changes to code (rcsmq and tests), you will need to rebuild
+After making any changes to anything in the `docker` folder, you will need to
-the containers.
-This can be done with the following commands.
+rebuild the containers for this to take effect.
+This can be done with the
+following commands.

 ```shell
 docker-compose down